HESHAM47GAMAL/ATmega32-Drivers/README.md

 <p>3.easy configurability</p>

 ## Note⛔
-<p>Don't forget for any module Driver go to ModuleName_config.h and read it carefully and edit or configure depend on your need</p>
+<p>Don't forget for any module Driver go to ModuleName_config.h and read it carefully and edit or configure depend on your need and configure  ModuleName_config.c if exist </p>
 <p>Read ModuleName_interface.h to know each function what can do and what can't Do</p>
 <p>Don't Ignore any <Strong>Note ⛔🙆‍♂️</Strong> in ModuleName_interface.h OR ModuleName_config.h</p>